-Every year, millions of Americans try to cut down on ultra-processed foods—industrial formulations that are typically high in added fat, refined carbohydrates, or both.
+Every year, millions of North Americans try to cut down on ultra-processed foods—industrial formulations that are typically high in added fat, refined carbohydrates, or both.
 Think cookies, cakes, potato chips, and pizza.

 For many, the desire to change what they eat is triggered by concerns about potentially life-threatening health conditions like diabetes and heart disease.
 The impact of diet on health is not a small problem, according to a study commissioned by the Lancet.
 The multidisciplinary commission of 37 leading scientists from around the globe identified unhealthy diets as a greater risk to human health than unsafe sex, alcohol, drug, and tobacco use combined.